vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 Another difference between the shared services cluster and workload clusters is that shared services clusters will be applied with the “Cluster Labels” which were defined while deploying the management cluster.
 This is to enforce that only shared service cluster will make use of the Tanzu Kubernetes Grid cluster VIP or data network for application load balancing purposes and the virtual services are deployed on “Service Engine Group 1”.

 After the management cluster is registered with Tanzu Mission Control, the deployment of the Tanzu Kubernetes clusters can be done in just a few clicks.
-The procedure for creating Tanzu Kubernetes clusters is as follows.
+The procedure for creating Tanzu Kubernetes clusters is as follows. <p>     **Note:** The scope of this document doesn't cover the use of a proxy for Tanzu Kubernetes Grid deployment.
+If your environment uses a proxy server to connect to the internet, ensure that the proxy configuration object includes the CIDRs for the pod, ingress, and egress from the workload network of the Management Cluster in the **No proxy list**, as described in [Create a Proxy Configuration Object for a Tanzu Kubernetes Grid Service Cluster](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-using/GUID-B4760775-388A-45B5-A707-2191E9E4F41F.html).

 1. Navigate to the Clusters tab and click **Create Cluster**.